acdlite/recompose/types/README.md

 Why to use existential type with `HOC<*, Blbla>` isn't it possible to avoid this?

 (*I tried to use type alias but haven't found how to make it work*)

+## Thanks

+Big thanks to @gcanti for his PR #241, it was nice and clear base for current definitions.